aswin-syras/Voyage-Canada/README.md

 ## :one: – Planning Checklist

 1. What is the Purpose of the Website?
-> This is a website for our travel agency company VC, i.e. Voyage-Canada.
+> Our company Voyage-Canada is a travel agency company.
-> Our product are digital travel guides for different destinations in Canada.
+> Our product are travel packages for different travelling destinations in Canada.
-> We aim to use this website to promote our products.
+> We aim to use this website to promote our products online.

 2. Who is the Target Audience?
-> Target Audience include travellers who want to find travelling destinations in Canada,
+> Our target audience are including travellers who want to choose their travelling destinations in Canada,
-> also anyone online who wants to use digital travel guides to know more about Canada.
+> anyone who wants to book and have a wonderful trip in Canada.

 3. How many pages will be included in your website?
-> 5 Pages will be included, i.e. Home page, Contact Us page, About Us page, Product Info page, Product Detail Page for Toronto travel guide.
+> 5 Pages will be included, i.e. Home page, Package page, Contact Us page, About Us page, Booking page.

 4. What graphics will you use on the website?
-> Mainly the travel images of Canada for the scenic spots included in our product.
+> Mainly the images of Canada for the scenic spots included in our products.

 5. What colors will you use on the website?
 > Blue (Color of sky and water)